oasisprotocol/old-docs/src/tutorials/deploy-vyper.md

 ## Prerequisites

-You will need to have installed the Oasis Toolchain and a know your public address.
+You will need to have installed the Oasis Toolchain and know your public address.
 Click [here](./deploy-solidity.md#prerequisites) for more information.

 ## Compiling the Contracts